LawyerCat42069/BRC-420-69/README.md

     "Held": "Futuristic Laser Gun"
 }

-Metadata is first converted to binary using Metadata-BinaryConvert.py then decoded upon execution.
+Metadata is first converted to binary using Metadata-BinaryConvert.py then decoded upon execution of the decoder by a marketplace/wallet/app/website.

 Please ensure you have installed all necessary Python libraries before running the script.

+Make sure the BRC-69.py file is located in the same directory as your main script (main.py or whatever the filename is).
+Adjust the path in the loader line if necessary.

 Dependencies
 This script depends on the following Python libraries: